Website Housing Families First

 • Coaches on housing skills such as rent and utility budgeting, basic apartment rental upkeep and energy saving techniques, lease compliance education, appropriate landlord maintenance requests, and landlord-tenant rights.

 • Coordinates creative use of mainstream benefits and formal and informal community-based services, vocational rehabilitation and other employment services to support participants’ long-term housing stability.

 • Works collaboratively with other agencies, funders, and stakeholders.

 • Uses technology, including the Homeward Community Information System database, and hard copy documents to maintain, update, report and audit on case files, data, goal attainment, and outcomes in a timely manner.

-• Occasionally drive students and their families to leasing appointments in agency vehicles (amended under COVID)
+• Occasionally drive students and their families to leasing appointments in agency vehicle.

 • Other duties as assigned.